natesgibson/graph-sketchpad/README.md

 ## Summary

-The project is a webapp developed as my final project for the course MATH/CPT_S 453 Graph Theory at WSU for Fall 2020.
+This project is a webapp developed as my final project for the course MATH/CPT_S 453 Graph Theory at WSU for Fall 2020.

 It is a graph sketchpad, allowing the user to sketch a graph and perform various graph operations.

-I made heavy use of the Javascript library Fabric.js (http://fabricjs.com/).
+I made heavy use of the JavaScript library Fabric.js (http://fabricjs.com/).

 A live version is hosted at: http://natesgibson.com/graph/.